Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

-Enceladus not only has the highest albedo of the solar system but it also has a rather interesting property that is truly unique: it emits huge plumes.
-And as it turns out those plumes may be exciting for the possibility of life on Enceladus.
-In June of 2009 German and UK scientists found that table salt could be up to 2 percent of the material that are in the plumes, nearly the same concentration as that found on Earth.
+Enceladus not only has the highest albedo, or measure of reflectiveness, of the solar system, but it also has a rather interesting property that is truly unique: it emits huge plumes.
+And as it turns out, those plumes may be exciting for the possibility of life on Enceladus.
+In June of 2009 German and UK scientists found that table salt could be up to 2 percent of the material that is in the plumes, nearly the same concentration as that found on Earth.
 This is encouraging because salt in water usually means that erosion is occurring and hence a good source of minerals.
-And in July 2009 the mass spectrometer on Cassini found ammonia in the debris.
+And in July 2009, the mass spectrometer on Cassini found ammonia in the debris.
 This means that liquid water could exist despite the -136 degrees F conditions it would be under.
 And later observations showed a ph level between 11 and 12, further indicating the salty and acidic nature of Enceladus.
-Other chemical signatures detected include propane, methane, and formaldehyde, with sodium carbonate levels comparable to those on Earth's Mono Lake (Grant 12, Johnson "Enceladus", Douthitt 56, Betz "Curtains" 13).
+Other chemical signatures detected include propane, methane, and formaldehyde, with sodium carbonate levels comparable to those on Earth's Mono Lake.
+Plus, large organic molecules were spotted, with about 3% of them being heavier than 200 atomic mass units, or 10 times heavier than methane.
+Organics, of course, are something that can be a sign of life (Grant 12, Johnson "Enceladus", Douthitt 56, Betz "Curtains" 13, Postberg 41, Scharping, Klesman).

-The plumes that leave the moon near its south pole becomes plasmic in nature, or that it exits as a highly ionized gas, as it interacts with Saturn's magnetic field.
+The plumes that leave the moon near its south pole become plasmic in nature or exit as a highly ionized gas as it interacts with Saturn's magnetic field.
 Scientists can learn about plasma behavior and Saturn's magnetic field based on how the plasma acts after leaving the moon.
-Cassini's plasma spectrometer, magnetometer, magnetosphere imaging, and the radio and plasma science instruments were key in the finding that the plasma mix is made of particles from a few molecules to almost a thousandth of an inch.
-They also found that almost 90% of the electrons in the plasma tended to be near the larger particles, causing the larger particles to be negative and the smaller one positive.
+Cassini's plasma spectrometer, magnetometer, magnetosphere imaging, and radio and plasma science instruments were key in the finding that the plasma mix is made of particles from a few molecules to almost a thousandth of an inch.
+They also found that almost 90% of the electrons in the plasma tended to be near the larger particles, causing the larger particles to be negative and the smaller ones positive.
 This is the opposite of normal plasma behavior (JPL "Enceladus").

 How Gravity Paints a Picture

-This stream does fluctuate, for Enceldaus orbits Saturn in 33 hours.
+This stream does fluctuate, for Enceladus orbits Saturn in 33 hours.
 Because of the elliptical orbit, Enceladus goes through tidal forces, or gravitational pull, that heats up the subsurface water.
-In fact, as Enceladus gets closer to Saturn the fissures from which the water vapor escapes close up and as Enceladus gets further from Saturn the fissures open up.
+In fact, as Enceladus gets closer to Saturn, the fissures from which the water vapor escapes close up, and as Enceladus gets further from Saturn, the fissures open up.
 Infrared observations gathered by the Visual and Infrared Mapping Spectrometer from 2005 to 2012 show that the plumes can increase in size by as much as 3 times their minimum and also escape at a faster velocity.
-Scientists suspect that the pull of gravity closes the fissures but that once the gravity is less the fissures open back up.
+Scientists suspect that the pull of gravity closes the fissures but that once the gravity is less, the fissures open back up.
 This may also explain why the peak for emissions is 5 hours after the moon's perihelion with Saturn (Johnson "Enceladus", NASA "Cassini Spacecraft," Haynes "Saturn's").

 Identifying the Sources of the Plumes

-After nearly a decade of observations, in mid-2014 scientists announced that 101 separate geysers had been located on Enceladus.
-They are scattered amongst the cracks at the south pole and correlate to hot spots on the moon, with higher temperatures corresponding to higher emissions.
-As it turns out, the friction the water vapor produces by leaving the fissure creates the heat that Cassini measured.
+After nearly a decade of observations, in mid-2014, scientists announced that 101 separate geysers had been located on Enceladus.
+They are scattered among the cracks at the south pole and correlate to hot spots on the moon, with higher temperatures corresponding to higher emissions.
+As it turns out, the friction the water vapor produces by leaving the fissure creates the heat that Cassini measured at 2.2 cm wavelength and not by surface heating of photon collisions.
 Most significant, the size of the openings of the geysers were only 20-40 feet in size, too small to be a result of surface friction.
-They must have a source deep down to allow such small openings to dispel material, giving further evidence for a subsurface ocean (JPL "Cassini Spacecraft", Wall "101").
+They must have a source deep down to allow such small openings to dispel material, giving further evidence for a subsurface ocean (JPL "Cassini Spacecraft", Wall "101," Postberg 40-1, Timmer "On").

 Impact on Saturn System

 And those particles which enter the E ring have some interesting implications.
-They had traces of oxygen, sodium, and magnesium but the majority of them were made of silica (Si02) which is not a very common molecule to find in the sizes seen by Cassini.
-In fact the most likely way they form is as a result of hydrothermal vents.
-But to make sure scientists replicated the expected conditions on Enceladus and tried to generate the particles.
+They had traces of oxygen, sodium, and magnesium, but the majority of them were made of silica (Si02) which is not a very common molecule to find in the sizes seen by Cassini.
+The ocean from which those jets have arisen is likely about 1/10 the volume of our Indian Ocean.
+Based on the mainly alkaline and salty makeup of the jets, scientists feel the ocean must be near a rocky core.
+Another hint of this proximity arises from those silica jet particles that have hit Cassini, which are about 20 nm in size.
+Based on simulations from Hsiang-Wen Hsu (University of Colorado Boulder), those particles could only have come from the rocky core of Enceladus.
+Scientists concluded that either something is breaking down the rocky core of Enceladus or that crystallization of silica concentrated solution occurs after existing in a hot, alkaline solution.
+And we do know something here on Earth that does that: hydrothermal vents!
+But to make sure, Yosuhito Sekine (University of Toky) replicated the expected conditions on Enceladus and tried to generate the particles.
 They had hot water with ammonia, sodium bicarbonate, olivine, and pyroxene.
 After mixing well, the sample was frozen in a manner consistent with leaving Enceladus through a geyser.
 Turns out the condensation removes silica well because the water no longer has sufficient energy to trap it.
 So long as the water is above 90 degrees Celsius and has an acidity of 8.5 to 10.5 on the ph scale, the particles can be generated.
 And here on Earth, life exists at vents like these.
-Enceldaus makes the case for life better and better (Johnson "Hints," Betz "Hydrothermal").
+Enceldaus makes the case for life better and better (Johnson "Hints," Betz "Hydrothermal," Postberg 41, White, Wenz "Prospects").

 Betz, Eric.
 "Curtains of Ice Spew From Enceladus' Salty Seas."
 Astronomy Sept.
 2015: 13.
 Print.